Dauntsey's School: Facilities

-Strong Cup

-Strong Cup is the annual point-system senior house competition for boys at Dauntsey's School, so Farmer, Fitzmaurice, Hemens and Mercers are the only houses that are involved.
-The points are awarded from inter-house events throughout the academic year.
-Such events include athletics, swimming, rugby, cricket, tennis, hockey, football, general knowledge quiz, tiddlywinks, basketball, water polo, music and a minor sports festival which includes badminton, squash, skittles, chess and table tennis.

 Jolie Brise

 Jolie Brise, a gaff rigged pilot cutter owned and operated by the school, is sailed by Dauntsey pupils throughout the year.

-In summer 2000 Dauntsey crews took part in The Tall Ships' Race 2000, which took her from Southampton to Hull, Brixton, Sunderland, Newcastle-Under-Lyme, Boston (Lincs) and Amsterdam.
-In Amsterdam, Jolie Brise was declared the overall winner of this prestigious international race.
+In summer 2000 Dauntsey crews took part in The Tall Ships' Race, which took her across the Atlantic.
+She was declared the overall winner of this race.
 She also won The Tall Ships' Races 2002, which took her from Alicante to Malaga.
-In 2009 the Jolie Brise came second, in its class, of the Tall Ships Race, the final destination of which, was Belfast, where the ships were greeted, after a transatlantic race, by an estimated 400,000 people.
+In 2009 the Jolie Brise came second in class, of the Tall Ships Race, the final destination of which was Belfast, where the ships were greeted, after a transatlantic race, by an estimated 400,000 people.
 Jolie Brise also won the Tall Ships Race in 2015 and again in 2016.